European summit will focus on common challenges and implications of Trump's win for the continent

 Orbán, who has openly thrown his weight behind Trump and argued that the former president is a "man of peace," predicted a Trump victory and suggested that civil and criminal cases against him were the result of a politically motivated U.S. Justice Department — a common Trump refrain.

+“Orbán’s foreign policy dream came true,” said Peter Kreko, the head of the Political Capital think tank in Budapest.

-Having played the obstructionist for years within the 27-nation EU, Orbán now holds the bloc's rotating presidency, giving him a more prominent platform and making him the host of Thursday's EPC summit, as well as another gathering of EU leaders on Friday.
+Having played the obstructionist for years within the 27-nation EU, Orbán now holds the bloc's rotating presidency, giving him a more prominent platform and making him the host of Thursday's EPC summit, as well as another gathering of leaders in the EU Council on Friday.

+“He always uses these international meetings to promote his own agenda.
+And also he pretty much has taken hostage the whole Council presidency,” Kreko said.

 The presidency under Orbán caused turmoil from day one, when he declared "Make Europe Great Again" the motto of his six months in charge.
 It was a strikingly clear reference to his affection for Trump, which he followed up with unannounced visits to Moscow and Beijing, angering EU leaders who said he wasn't acting on their behalf.